LeBron James and the Cleveland Cavaliers lost last night to Kevin Durant, Steph Curry, and the Golden State Warriors.

 Instead, he averaged a triple-double and was the best player in the series.
 There’s a lot to be said for that.

-That is the reason why he remains The King.
+That is good enough of a reason why he remains The King.